muhamed-didovic/scrapping-node/README.md

 ## PM2 package
 Info: https://github.com/Unitech/pm2, http://pm2.keymetrics.io/

-Package pm2 is installed on uardev or staging environment.
+Ensure that package pm2 is installed on your environment.

 Important file is ecosystem.json, which holds configuration for app:
 1. watcher for files, whenever there is change within a file restart server